HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/development_tools/dxclient/dxclient_artifact_types/livesync.md

 -   **Required files**

-    WebDAV theme collection: The theme collection folder/zip is used to create or update the collection in WebDAV file store of the DX Server.
+    WebDAV theme collection: The theme collection folder is used to create or update the collection in WebDAV file store of the DX Server.

 -   **Common Command options**